patarleth/nashorn-mvn/README.md

 Ok, ok, ok.........SOOOOOOOO.....what the hell?

-Why switch away from the rhino inspired jsr-223 implementation that shipped in jdk1.6 to nashorn in 1.8?
-Why not just use rhino (<https://developer.mozilla.org/en-US/docs/Rhino>)?
+JDK8 rewrote the Rhino based javascript [jsr-223](https://www.jcp.org/en/jsr/detail?id=223) ScriptEngine with nashorn.
+Why not continue improving Rhino (<https://developer.mozilla.org/en-US/docs/Rhino>)?

-As if I had to tell you - performace.
+Short answer, hotspot optimizations and overall performace.
+Long answer -

 TO envoke a method in a java class from a rhino script, rhino uses a single class that acts like a map or dispatcher that returns the requested method.
 The implication of a single 'get/lookup' method is the creation of a megamorphic code path which Hotspot CANNOT optimize or inline.
 I love that word - megamorphic! thanks Szegedi.